 ICE has the power to detain any noncitizen who is charged with being removable (deportable) from the United States.
-Your client may be detained anywhere in the U.S., but generally, most people arrested in New England are held locally.
+Your client may be detained anywhere in the U.S. Since the closing of all but one detention center in Massachusetts, people arrested by ICE in the Commonwealth are often held out of state.